MaherUnlocker/custom-react-table-component/README.md

 # Custom react-table-component / Storybook User Guide

-react-table-component is based from React-Table v7: collection of hooks for **building powerful tables and datagrid experiences**.
+react-table-component is based on `React-Table v7`: collection of hooks for **building powerful tables and datagrid experiences**.
 These hooks are lightweight, composable, and ultra-extensible, but **do not render any markup or styles for you**.
 This effectively means that React Table is a "headless" UI library

 <a target="_blank" rel="noopener noreferrer" href="https://user-images.githubusercontent.com/30791819/147334536-5de8ed47-4719-4563-b537-f468cfef3fdf.PNG"><img src="https://user-images.githubusercontent.com/30791819/147334536-5de8ed47-4719-4563-b537-f468cfef3fdf.PNG" alt="sample" style="max-width: 100%;"></a>